The IRS Data Retrieval Tool allows you and your parents to access tax return information and transfer the data directly into your FAFSA.

 You may find that adding a space and the middle initial to the first name will allow you to proceed with the IRS Data Retrieval Tool.
 Example: George W

 If you choose the slower process and request an IRS Tax Return Transcript, it will be mailed to the address on the tax return.
-You will still need to allow 2-8 weeks after you submit your tax return for the information to be available.
+You will still need to allow up to 6-8 weeks after filing a paper tax return for the information to be available.